SebastianKrupinski/dido/README.md

 ## Future Features
-- Nothing at the momment (Suggestions are welcome)
+- Nothing at the moment (Suggestions are welcome)